-Gerard Deulofeu: Barcelona to buy back winger from Everton
+Gerard Deulofeu: Barcelona buy back winger from Everton

 Phil McNulty, BBC Sport's chief football writer

-Deulofeu's departure from Everton is no surprise as he was clearly not part of manager Ronald Koeman's plans.
-The surprise comes with his return to Barcelona.
+Deulofeu's departure from Everton is no surprise as he was clearly not part of Ronald Koeman's plans.
+The only thing that might seem surprising is that he returns to Barcelona.

 He had been sent out on loan by Barcelona to Everton and Sevilla with mixed results before he made a permanent move to Goodison Park in June 2015.

-Deulofeu was regarded as talented and wildly inconsistent, a status he has done little to alter in recent times, even during a loan spell at AC Milan last season.
+Deulofeu was regarded as talented but wildly inconsistent, a status he has done little to alter in recent times, including during a loan spell at AC Milan last season.

-Barcelona, however, clearly believe the raw materials are there - which they undoubtedly are - and new coach Ernesto Valverde can fashion the finished product.
+Barcelona, however, clearly believe the raw materials are there - which they undoubtedly are - and that new coach Ernesto Valverde can fashion the finished product.

-Deulofeu faces a challenge to obtain regular game time alongside Barcelona's attacking riches such as Lionel Messi, Luis Suarez and Neymar and this is now the crucial phase of his career.
+However Deulofeu faces a challenge to secure regular game time - given Barcelona's attacking riches include Lionel Messi, Luis Suarez and Neymar - at what is the crucial phase of his career.

 He is a player who can excite and exasperate in equal measure.
 Deulofeu must now alter that balance in his and Barcelona's favour.